scientific-python/blog.scientific-python.org/content/posts/networkx/vf2pp/graph-iso-vf2pp/index.md

 The last and final post discussing the **VF2++ helpers** can be found [here]({{< relref "../ISO-feasibility-candidates" >}}).
-Now that we've figured out how to solve all the sub-problems that **VF2++** consists of, we are ready to combine our implemented functionalities to create the final solver, for the **Graph Isomorphism** problem.
+Now that we've figured out how to solve all the sub-problems that **VF2++** consists of, we are ready to combine our implemented functionalities to create the final solver for the **Graph Isomorphism** problem.

 ## Introduction

 We should quickly remind at this point, that the individual functionalities already implemented are:

-- **Node ordering** which finds the optimal order to access the nodes, such that those that are more likely to match, are placed first in the order.
+- **Node ordering** which finds the optimal order to access the nodes, such that those that are more likely to match are placed first in the order.
 This reduces the possibility of infeasible searches taking place first.
 - **Candidate selection** such that, given a node $u$ from $G_1$, we obtain the candidate nodes $v$ from $G_2$.
 - **Feasibility rules** introducing easy-to-check cutting and consistency conditions which, if satisfied by a candidate pair of nodes $u$ from $G_1$ and $v$ from $G_2$, the mapping is extended.
 - **$T_i$ updating** which updates the $T_i$ and $\tilde{T}_i$, $i=1,2$ parameters in case that a new pair is added to the mapping, and restores them when a pair is popped from it.